By Pater Tenebrarum of Acting Man

 (Click on image to enlarge)

 The yen at the time of writing – there will be a lot of volatility today, so by the time you are reading this, this chart will probably be obsolete.
-Nevertheless, it illustrates nicely how big a surprise the outcome of the UK’s EU referendum apparently was.NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Nevertheless, it illustrates nicely how big a surprise the outcome of the UK’s EU referendum apparently was.NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.